 Make your home a learning sanctuary, you almost feel like you are in a field trip everyday without leaving your house.
 Develop the habit of learning using materials around your house.

 One important aspect of learning is creative time.
-We usually observe creative time everyday where kids should create something or learn how to create something.
+We usually observe creative time everyday where kids are encouraged to create something or learn how to create something.
 We have non-fictional books, encyclopedia, learning posters and charts.
 We have all sorts of crafting materials, motors, batteries, recycled materials.
+They sometimes end up with crafted car being moved by pair of wheels.

 Other learning activities like musical instruments, pets, indoor garden, block structures, safe power tools can be readily available.
 Allow yourself and kids to explore around the house and learn.
 I don’t mind cleaning the house often because I know that the more cluttered the house is, the more learning is happening.